Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Concepts and Ideas/Meta Crisis.md

 # Meta Crisis

 The collective term for the complex, interconnected challenges facing humanity and the planet, including social injustice, environmental degradation, political and economic instability, and more.
 The Meta Crisis requires a comprehensive and systemic response to address these issues effectively.

+For a detailed description, see [[Beyond The Meta Crisis - A Blueprint for a Better Future]].
 ___

 What if... each of the individual and local crises we were facing, were flowing from the mouth of one overarching and uniting **Meta Crisis**?